-zos login user=user Orchestrator server name
+zos login Orchestrator Server name --user=user

 - 2b Enter the password for the user credentials.
-For this walkthrough, you can simply press Enter to enter an empty password. - 2c When prompted for a decision regarding whether you want to accept the server certificate, enter yes. - 3 In the Users Monitor, click the User Registration icon where the User Registration Monitor dialog box.
+For this walkthrough, you can simply press Enter to enter an empty password. - 2c When prompted for a decision regarding whether you want to accept the server certificate, enter yes. - 3 In the Users Monitor, click the User Registration icon to open the User Registration Monitor dialog box.